chmarti1/lconfig/docs/config.md

 In addition to the parameters used to identify the device, there are several important parameters that define the behavior of the device.
 Perhaps the most important is `samplehz`, which indicates the number of times per second each channel will be sampled in a stream.

 `nsample` is an integer sample count whose behavior depends on the application.
 Nominally, `nsample` tells the  `iscomplete_data_stream()` function when to declare that the data acquisition process is complete, but it's entirely up to the application whether or not to keep going.
 For example, `lcrun` utterly ignores `nsample` and just waits for a user keystroke.
 However, `lcburst` uses `nsample` to determine the duration of the entire measurement when none is specified at the command line.

+The `dataformat` parameter is used to determine how data files will be constructed.
+It accepts `ascii` or `text` to specify a tab-delimited text file, and `bin` or `binary` to specify a file of 32-bit floats.
+When [data files](data.md) are written in binary mode, the configuration header still appears as plain text, so the data file can always be parsed in the same way.

 Especially for high-output-impedance sensors like thermocouples, the `settleus` parameter can be extremely useful in achieving clean measurements.
 This specifies the time (in microseconds) for each signal to "settle" before a measurement occures.
 Each time a device switches channels in a stream operation, there is some time required for the internal circuitry to settle in to the new value.
 Read about [multiplexers](https://en.wikipedia.org/wiki/Multiplexer) or [ghosting](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z0000019KzzSAE) for more information.